 Lastly, asset management also includes getting rid of old, janky tech.
 No one wants dusty piles of computer towers cluttering up their prime Seattle commercial retail square footage.
 (In a WFH environment, no one wants old computer towers cluttering up their mudroom.)

 Spreadsheets suck for long-term use, so an asset management system uses software to track items and trigger actions – things like upgrading and license renewals.
 Entering items into the software is tedious and time-consuming, but the really hard part is management.

-Overall, the purpose of asset management is to make sure your company’s critical tech is fully functional, secure, and accounted for at all times.
+Overall, the purpose of managing IT assets is to make sure your company’s critical tech is fully functional, secure, and accounted for at all times.
 That way, you can get the most out of your expensive tech investments.

-Ready to set up your own asset management program?
+Ready to set up your own IT management program?
 You have two choices:

 Since 2001, Interplay has been helping Seattle-based business leaders get more out of their business tech, offering friendly, round-the-clock support and hands-on IT management that keeps your organization on track.
-Our IT asset management services will help you keep your IT costs as low as possible while maintaining high performance.
+Our services will help you keep your IT costs as low as possible while maintaining high performance.